History of the Royal Marines

+The history of the Royal Marines began on 28 October 1664 when the Duke of York and Albany's Maritime Regiment of Foot, a marine regiment of the English Army, was raised in preparation for the Second Anglo-Dutch War.
+English and later British marine regiments served in the Third Anglo-Dutch War, Nine Years' War, War of the Spanish Succession and War of the Austrian Succession.
+On 5 April 1755, an Order of Council established His Majesty's Marine Forces, comprising 50 companies of 5,000 men spread across three divisions and under the British Admiralty's control.

-The Royal Marine Artillery was formed as an establishment within the British Royal Marines in 1804 to man the artillery in bomb vessels.
-As their coats were the blue of the Royal Regiment of Artillery, this group was nicknamed the "Blue Marines" and the Infantry element, who wore the scarlet coats of the British infantry, became known as the "Red Marines".
-During the Napoleonic Wars the Royal Marines participated in every notable naval battle on board the Royal Navy's ships and also took part in multiple amphibious actions.
-Marines had a dual function aboard ships of the Royal Navy; routinely, they ensured the security of the ship's officers and supported their maintenance of discipline in the ship's crew, and in battle, they engaged the enemy's crews, whether firing from positions on their own ship, or fighting in boarding actions.
+On 29 April 1802 His Majesty's Marine Forces were renamed the Royal Marines and in 1804 the Royal Marine Artillery (RMA) was raised to man the artillery onboard bomb vessels of the Royal Navy.
+As RMA coats were blue like those worn by the British Army's Royal Artillery, the Royal Marine Artillery became known as "Blue Marines" while regular Royal Marines became known as "Red Marines" due to their scarlet coats.
+During the Napoleonic Wars the Royal Marines participated in virtually all naval battles fought by the British navy along with several amphibious landings.
+British marines had a dual function aboard Royal Navy ships; routinely, they ensured the security of the ship's officers and supported their maintenance of discipline among the ship's crew, and in battle they engaged enemy crews by firing from positions on their own ship or engaging in boarding actions.

-During the First World War, in addition to their usual stations aboard ship, Royal Marines were part of the Royal Naval Division which landed in Belgium in 1914 to help defend Antwerp and later took part in the amphibious landing at Gallipoli in 1915.
+During the First World War, in addition to their usual stations aboard ship, Royal Marines were part of the Royal Naval Division which landed in Belgium in 1914 to help defend Antwerp and later took part in the Gallipoli campaign in 1915.
 The Royal Marines also took part in the Zeebrugge Raid in 1918.
-During the Second World War the Infantry Battalions of the Royal Marine Division were re-organised as Commandos, joining the British Army Commandos.
+During the Second World War the Royal Marine Division's infantry battalions were re-organised as Commando units, joining the British Army's Commandos.
 The Division command structure became a Special Service Brigade command.
-The support troops became landing craft crew and saw extensive action on D-Day in June 1944.
+The support troops became landing craft crew and saw extensive action on D-Day on 6 June 1944.

-The Falklands War provided the backdrop to the next action of the Royal Marines.
-Argentina invaded the islands in April 1982.
+The Falklands War provided the backdrop to the next action of the Royal Marines when Argentina invaded the islands in April 1982.
 A British task force was immediately dispatched to recapture them, and given that an amphibious assault would be necessary, the Royal Marines were heavily involved.
 The troops were landed at San Carlos Water at the western end of East Falkland, and proceeded to "yomp" across the entire island to the capital, Stanley, which fell on 14 June 1982.
+The Royal Marines have subsequently served in the Yugoslav Wars, Sierra Leone Civil War, War in Afghanistan and Iraq War.